- A healthy breakfast consisting of whole grains, lean protein, healthy fats, fruits, and vegetables helps you feel full throughout the day.

-Eating a healthy breakfast is a great way to start your day, kickstart your metabolism, and boost your energy.
+When you’re trying to lose weight, what you eat for breakfast matters.
+A healthy breakfast is a great way to start your day, kickstart your metabolism, and boost your energy levels.

-Studies have shown that breakfast eaters are all-around healthier, less likely to be obese, more likely to have good blood sugar levels, less likely to be hungry later on in the day, and may have improved cognitive function.
+Studies have shown that breakfast eaters are all-around healthier and less likely to be overweight.
+They’re also more likely to have good blood sugar levels and less likely to be hungry later on in the day.

 What to eat for breakfast when you’re trying to lose weight